TechTonic001/TEAM-CODE-HEALTH/src/docs/mvp-instructions.md

-# MVP Roadmap & Implementation Instructions — Maternal Health Companion Platform
+# MVP Roadmap & Implementation Instructions —Mama Care
 This document outlines steps to implement an initial MVP for the platform, including authentication (Google), core modules, data model suggestions, and deployment tips.

 ## Objective